colinhemphill/nextjs-resume/README.md

 ## Features

 - Update your résumé with simple Markdown files
+  - Type safe content management using [Contentlayer](https://www.contentlayer.dev/)
-  - Integration with external headless CMS systems is possible by integrating a custom fetcher
+  - Integration with external CMS systems will be possible in the future
 - Beautiful and accessible web app to view your résumé, link on social media, and send to potential employers
-- Generate a PDF on demand to view, download, or print
 - Use a secret link to generate the résumé with additional private information
+- Generate a PDF on demand to view, download, or print in light or dark mode
 - Easily customizable
   - 19 accent color palettes out-of-the-box
   - 6 neutral color palettes out-of-the-box